 Radon is a naturally occurring radioactive gas caused by the breakdown of Uranium which is found in underground rock.
 It is a colourless and odourless gas which disperses in air but it has been shown to be carcinogenic with risks of contracting lung cancer.
 Thirty-four homes in Wexford have been found to have high levels of radon gas, according to figures released by the Radiological Protection Institute of Ireland (RPII).
-In Wexford, a total of 227 homes were measured by the RPII for radon gas between 1st September 2010 and 1st June 2011.
+In Wexford, a total of 227 homes were measured by the RPII for results had readings of between 200 and and were found throughout the county:

+radon gas between 1st September 2010 and 1st June 2011.
 Of these, 34 were above the acceptable level of 200 becquerels per cubic metre (Bq/m3).
-Two homes in Gorey and Ballymoney had more than 10 times the acceptable level with readings in excess of 2000 Bg/m3.
-Another home in Gorey had more than four times the
+Two homes in Gorey and Ballymoney had more than 10 times the acceptable level with readings in excess of 2000 Bq/m3.
+Another home in Gorey had more than four times the acceptable level with readings in excess of 800 Bq/m3.
+The remaining 31 800 Bq/m3 Bunclody (3), Enniscorthy (15), Gorey (5), Killurin (1), New Ross (7).
+These figures show that Wexford has a significant radon problem.